 Annually, the department provides 1100-1200 formal inpatient consults and cares for 150-200 infectious diseases inpatients.

-The Infectious Diseases & Microbiology registrar role
+The Infectious Diseases & Microbiology Registrar role

 Our program is accredited with the RACP Infectious Diseases SAC for core Advanced Training in Infectious Diseases and with the RCPA Microbiology Committee for core training in Clinical Microbiology.